Last Updated on

 - Chicago: $1,075 saved monthly; $12,898 saved annually

 In addition to buying or leasing a vehicle, drivers should expect to spend money on maintenance, gas and permit or private parking.
+Finding the best insurance for your vehicle is another expense to add, but online you can easily compare auto insurance companies.
 Maintenance costs alone range from $1,400 per 25,000 miles if the car is new-ish to $5,000 per 25,000 miles for an older model, according to Popular Mechanics.
 And don’t forget, city driving means potholes, sudden stops and lots of wear and tear.
 Owning a vehicle also means insuring it.
 While drivers can certainly compare auto insurance quotes to find an affordable rate, it will still cost something.

 It turns out that hopping in your car for a lengthy commute after a workday is not ideal for your health.
 One study from BMJ even found that, “compared with using private transportion, commuting by public or active transport modes was significantly and independently predictive of lower BMI for both men and women.”
 Even the short walk to and from public transportation can help you maintain a more active lifestyle!